no-caps/2024/content/pages/3_Program.md

 Title: Program

 The workshop will be in the afternoon.
-Indicative program:

 - Opening remarks.
-- Keynote (TBA).
+- Keynotes.
 - Brainstorming for the definition of a research agenda.
 - Coffee break.
 - Paper presentations.